IsaacIndex/webdocs-mcp-server/README.md

 - Web content extraction with intelligent content cleaning
 - Link extraction with full URL resolution
 - Language detection
-- Headless Chrome browser automation
+- Headless browser automation with Selenium or Playwright (choose the mode when initializing the WebScraper)
 - Open URLs in your existing browser session
 - Multi-step website actions with Playwright
 - FastAPI-based REST API